Button batteries are small round silver batteries that look like coins to small children.

 Buy safe products

-- require a screwdriver to open the battery compartment,
+- require a screwdriver or tool to open the battery compartment

-- are secured with a child-resistant locking mechanism, or
+- are secured with a child-resistant locking mechanism

-- require two independent and simultaneous movements to access.
+- require 2 independent and simultaneous movements to access the batteries.

 Button battery products should be robust enough to be dropped without breaking.